UBCSailbot/raye-network-table/README.md

 # Network Table
-A communication hub (basically database) that runs on central controller on Ada 2.0.
+A communication hub that runs on central controller on Ada 2.0.
-Receives updates on sensor data (from GPS, wind sensors, etc), allows other modules to connect to the network table using pub/sub or request/reply.
+Receives updates on sensor data (from GPS, wind sensors, etc), allows other programs to connect to the network table using pub/sub or request/reply.

 [Network Table Communication Protocol](https://ubcsailbot.atlassian.net/wiki/spaces/ADA2/pages/1235622/Network+Table+Communication+Protocol)

+This repository also contains source code for programs which are used to transfer data between various other programs.
+These are located in the `projects` folder.

 ## Install Dependencies
 Clone all submodules: